CMP25-SWE-TEAM1/Frontend/README.md

 The social media platform front-end project is built using the following frameworks, technologies, tools, and libraries:

-- **ReactJS:**

-  - A JavaScript library for building user interfaces, providing a robust and efficient foundation for the project.
+- **ReactJS:** JavaScript library for building user interfaces, providing a robust and efficient foundation for the project.

-- **Tailwind CSS:**

-  - A utility-first CSS framework that facilitates the development of a responsive and customizable user interface.
+- **Tailwind CSS:** A utility-first CSS framework that facilitates the development of a responsive and customizable user interface.

-- **NPM (Node Package Manager):**

-  - The package manager for JavaScript, used to manage and install project dependencies efficiently.
+- **NPM (Node Package Manager):** The package manager for JavaScript, used to manage and install project dependencies efficiently.

-- **Jest:**

-  - A JavaScript testing framework, ensuring the reliability and functionality of the codebase through automated tests.
+- **Jest:** A JavaScript testing framework, ensuring the reliability and functionality of the codebase through automated tests.

-- **React Docgen:**

-  - A documentation generator specifically designed for React components, aiding in the documentation process.
+- **React Docgen:** A documentation generator specifically designed for React components, aiding in the documentation process.

-- **Material-UI:**
-  - A popular React UI framework that provides pre-built, customizable components for creating a consistent and modern user interface.
+- **Material-UI:** A popular React UI framework that provides pre-built, customizable components for creating a consistent and modern user interface.

 These technologies collectively contribute to the development, testing, and documentation aspects of the social media platform, ensuring a scalable, maintainable, and feature-rich front-end application.